elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning-copy.md

 <br />

-# Get Tenant
+# Get Prompt by Tag

 <br />

-This API should be invoked to retrieve an existing tenant.
+This API should be invoked to retrieve prompts based on tag name.

 <br />